Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Introduction

 \section{Introduction}

-To deal with the severe occlusions in large and wide scenes, multi-cameras are fused for better crowd counting and localization performance.
-However, existing multi-view crowd counting and localization methods mainly focus on designing models for accurate estimation of the crowd covered by a randomly selected set of input views \cite{zhang2021cross}, which may not contain or perceive all the crowds well in the scene, resulting in an incorrect prediction of the crowd in the scene.
-As in Figure~\ref{fig:general_idea} top, these frameworks are trained and tested using the ground truth (GT) constructed from the randomly selected views, \textit{i.e.}, not tested on the whole scene.
+Multi-view crowd counting and localization leverage multiple camera views to predict the crowd counts or locations on the ground, alleviating the issue of severe occlusions in large and wide scenes.
+However, existing multi-view crowd counting and localization methods mainly focus on designing models for accurate estimation of the crowd covered by a randomly selected set of input views~\cite{zhang2021cross}, which may not contain or perceive all the crowds well in the scene, resulting in an incorrect prediction of the crowd in the scene.
+As in Fig.~\ref{fig:general_idea} top, these frameworks are trained and tested using the ground truth (GT) constructed from the randomly selected views, \textit{i.e.}, not tested on the whole scene.

 Thus, for a complete multi-view vision system, we not only need to design better downstream task models (\textit{e.g.} counting, localization) but also select the best views for better scene-level downstream task performance.
-A simple two-stage solution is to conduct the view selection first, label the selected views, and then train the downstream multi-view models based on the labeled views, denoted as independent view selection.
-As shown in Figure \ref{fig:general_idea} bottom, the view-selection-based multi-view framework is trained with GT constructed with selected views, and tested with the scene-level GT, where \textit{the GT constructed with selected views should be close to the scene-level GT}.
-Recent path planning methods \cite{zhang2021continuous,liu2021aerial} adopted the scene and view geometries in view selection for better 3D reconstruction.
+A simple two-stage solution is to conduct the view selection first, label the selected views, and then train the downstream multi-view models based on the labeled views, called independent view selection.
+As shown in Fig.~\ref{fig:general_idea} bottom, the view-selection-based multi-view framework is trained with GT constructed with selected views, and tested with the scene-level GT, where \textit{the GT constructed with selected views should be close to the scene-level GT}.